neulab/REALSumm/reproducibility.md

 3. Run ``python clean annotators script`` to remove rogue annotators (if any) and get clean annotations.
 4. Use ``notebook to get human scores and add to sd`` to calculate the human scores for each summary and add it to our metrics scores dict.
 This can now be used to analyze metrics!

-You can download the [scores dict containing human judgments here](add link here).

 ## Reevaluating metrics
-The [final scores dict](Add link here) contains all automatic metric as well as human judgments.
-This is used by [analysis_notebook](Add link here) for all the analysis done in the paper.
+The [final scores dicts](https://github.com/neulab/REALSumm/tree/master/scores_dicts) contain all automatic metric as well as human judgments.
+These are used by [analysis_notebook](Add link here) for all the analysis done in the paper.